-14 After the processing suspension in or around September 2015, a clean up and pond excavation at the site resulted in the identification of previously unaccounted for copper concentrate at the mine.
+13 After the processing suspension in or around September 2015, a clean up and pond excavation at the site resulted in the identification of previously unaccounted for copper concentrate at the mine.
 Katanga sold 5,862 tonnes of copper contained in concentrate in 2017.

-- 84. In addition, Blizzard and Colwill certified Katanga's 2015 annual Filings, which were misleading in a material respect, contrary to section 2.1 of NI 52-109 and section 122(1)(b) of the Act.
-Additionally, as a member of Katanga's Audit Committee, Gallagher's conduct was contrary to the principles of NI 52-110. - 85.
-Blizzard and Colwill acknowledge that they ought to have exercised the required due diligence and oversight and sought guidance in their review and certification of the 2015 annual Filings.
+Act.
+Additionally, as a member of Katanga's Audit Committee, Gallagher's conduct was contrary to the principles of NI 52-110.

+84. Blizzard and Colwill ought to have exercised the required due diligence and oversight and sought guidance in their review and certification of the 2015 annual Filings.

-E. CORPORATE GOVERNANCE DEFICIENCIES, AND MISLEADING COMPENSATION AND REPORTING STRUCTURE DISCLOSURE
+PART II: CORPORATE GOVERNANCE DEFICIENCIES, AND MISLEADING COMPENSATION AND REPORTING STRUCTURE DISCLOSURE

-- 86. The Individual Respondents were responsible for setting the "tone from the top" at Katanga by establishing and enforcing a culture of compliance. - 87.
-During the Material Time, in addition to their formal reporting to the Board, Katanga's CEO and CFO reported to the Glencore Respondents and the Glencore Respondents exercised significant influence over operational and financial decisions at Katanga.15 - 88.
-Additionally, certain members of Katanga management received additional compensation directly from Glencore (the "Glencore Compensation") that was not previously disclosed.
+85. The Individual Respondents were responsible for setting the "tone from the top" at Katanga by establishing and enforcing a culture of compliance.

+86. During the Material Time, in addition to their formal reporting to the Board, Katanga's CEO and CFO reported to the Glencore Respondents and the Glencore Respondents exercised significant influence over operational and financial decisions at Katanga.14

+87. Additionally, certain members of Katanga management received additional compensation directly from Glencore (the "Glencore Compensation") that was not previously disclosed.
 The compensation was paid in cash and in equity of Glencore.
 Such compensation should have been disclosed in Katanga's executive compensation disclosure in Katanga's management information circulars during the Material Time.
-Katanga did not disclose the existence of the Glencore Compensation until the Restatement in November 2017. - 89.
-As set out in Section D above, the Individual Respondents engaged in conduct that undermined Katanga's corporate governance, internal controls and culture of compliance.
+Katanga did not disclose the existence of the Glencore Compensation until the Restatement in November 2017.

+88. As set out in Part I above, the Individual Respondents engaged in conduct that undermined Katanga's corporate governance, internal controls and culture of compliance.
 This resulted in matters not being adequately disclosed to, and discussed with, the Independent Directors and the external auditor.
-This conduct contributed to the breaches set out in Section D above.
+This conduct contributed to the breaches set out in Part I above.
 As a result, the Respondents acted in a manner contrary to the public interest.